 I hated myself for crying at at my first and second six-week postpartum doctor's appointments.
 So what if my feet were a size thirteen and I gained more than sixty pounds when pregnant?
-I wore those maternity clothes until our oldest turned one.
+I refused to buy "bigger" sized clothes until our oldest turned one.
+I tried to rock my maternity clothes for almost two years.

-The black yoga pants my sister gave me after my oldest was born are still a total ego trip.
-I wore those days at a time during those first our few weeks and month of transition.
+Thankfully, my sister bought me new black yoga pants as a homecoming gift.
+They are still a total ego trip.
+I wore those days at a time during those first few weeks and months of transition.

-I tried to wear some larger pants that I dug out of my closet from years ago.
+I tried to squeeze into some larger pants that I dug out of my closet from years ago.
 Even though the clothes were way too tight, I saved money, dammit.
 My self-satisfaction ended when I split the bottom of those pants multiple times.

 My Mom subtly bought me a few new and larger clothes for work after six+ months.
 I finally caved after a year and bought some clothes that fit.
 They are a few sizes larger than my initial pre-pregnancy everything, but I no longer look like a clown.